Palestinians inspect a mosque destroyed in strikes on one of Gaza City's refugee camps.

 So, we’re asking for your continued financial support, which is now needed more than ever, to help us deliver aid in the coming days and weeks.

-• We have reached 162,498 people in total directly with humanitarian relief in Gaza.
+• We have reached approximately 236,960 people with humanitarian relief in Gaza.
 This number is expected to rise on a continuous basis following ongoing data collection with partners.

 • 5,500 children had access to education through Hope festivals in Rafah led by the humanitarian youth groups in Gaza.